nickzylstra/BoilerPlate-Express-Postgres-Docker-React/README.md

-# Certificate Manager API
+# Boilerplate
+- Express
+- PostgreSQL
+- React
+- Docker
+- Jest

 ## Setup

-### To start API server at 'localhost:3000':
+### To start server at 'localhost:3000':
 - ensure docker is running
 - clone repo to local machine
 - run the following command from repo directory: